×

 Care of Taro and Common Rush

-Care of Taro and Common Rush include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Common Rush pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Common Rush include pruning, fertilizers, watering etc. Taro pruning is done and Common Rush pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Common Rush needs Lots of watering and in winter, it needs Average Water.